Bulk Import and Export of Data (SQL Server)

 |SQL Server Import and Export Wizard||The wizard creates simple packages that import and export data between many popular data formats including databases, spreadsheets, and text files.||Yes||Yes|

-Comma-separated value (CSV) files are not supported by SQL Server bulk-import operations.
-However, in some cases you can use a CSV file as the data file for a bulk import of data into SQL Server.
-Note that the field terminator of a CSV file does not have to be a comma.
-For more information, see Prepare Data for Bulk Export or Import (SQL Server).
+For rules about using a comma-separated value (CSV) file as the data file for a bulk import of data into SQL Server, see Prepare Data for Bulk Export or Import (SQL Server).

-Only the bcp utility is supported by Azure SQL Database and Azure SQL DW for importing and exporting delimited files.
+Only the bcp utility is supported by Azure SQL DW for importing and exporting delimited files.

 The bcp utility, BULK INSERT, and INSERT ...
 SELECT * FROM OPENROWSET(BULK...) all support the use of a specialized format file that stores format information for each field in a data file.
 A format file might also contain information about the corresponding SQL Server table.
 The format file can be used to provide all the format information that is required to bulk export data from and bulk import data to an instance of SQL Server.